Courses - Faculty of Creative Arts And Industries

 Design Methods and Processes 1

 New opportunities are continually emerging in the field of design.
-This course demonstrates how contemporary design practices have evolved, responded to and influenced change.
-Students learn how a design approach complements current practice and expands career prospects.
+This course introduces design as strategy, demonstrating how contemporary design practices have evolved, responded to, and influenced change.
+By developing a design project that responds to the United Nations Sustainable Development Goals, students will learn how design thinking complements current practice and expands career prospects.

 Stage II